-Although recent preliminary investment return data suggests PERS and STRS will see improved performance, the general market decline caused in part by the COVID-19 pandemic has resulted in losses for the investments held in the PERS and STRS portfolios.
-Such investment losses my result in increases in the District's required contributions to PERS and STRS in future years.
-The District cannot predict the amount of such increase, if any.
+The District cannot predict future general market increases or declines resulting in gains or losses for the investments held in the PERS and STRS portfolios.
+Investment increases or losses may result in changes to the District's required contributions to PERS and STRS in future years.